 Pizza and cheese go hand in hand on the traditional pizza.
 But this pizza recipe helps vegans get their pizza mojo back.
 This vegan recipe will fill your cravings for pizza and can be enhanced with your choice of toppings including dairy-free cheese.
 The garlic and onion enhance the taste of the store-bought pizza sauce.
 Added tomatoes give the pizza texture.

-- 2 tablespoon olive oil (plus more for brushing)
+- 2 tablespoons olive oil (plus more for brushing)

-- 1/2 cup tomato sauce (store-bought pizza sauce, or as desired)
+- 1/2 cup tomato sauce (store-bought or homemade)

 - Optional: garlic salt (for sprinkling)

 Gather the ingredients.

 If preparing your own whole wheat pizza crust, prepare that now.

 Preheat the oven to 425 F. Lightly oil a pizza pan or baking sheet.